There's a Sucker Born Every Minute

 Step out of line, the men come and take you away.

-Also Lionel Trilling, a literature professor at Columbia University published a novel in 1947 about the Alger Hiss Case, titled The Middle of the Journey, about the career of his former classmate at Columbia Whittaker Chambers.
-Chambers had dropped out of Columbia and joined the Communist Party in 1925.
-Finally, he attached himself to a Soviet espionage cell before defecting in 1938.
+Lionel Trilling, a literature professor at Columbia University published a novel in 1947 about the most divisive event during his lifetime, the Alger Hiss Case.
+Not surprisingly, he titled it The Middle of the Journey.
+In a fictional setting, he tells about the career of his Columbia classmate Whittaker Chambers.
+Chambers dropped out of Columbia and joined the Communist Party in 1925.
+Finally, he attached himself to a Soviet espionage cell, before defecting in 1938.

 We could wait for the guilty parties to come to their senses, but the philosophical war in the United States goes on.
 It has made us the laughing stock of the World in some quarters.
 I do not want to wait.
 We need to divide the Dis-united States and let the warring sides can govern their own nations.
 Otherwise, we may wait in vain for them to repent.